the Lunar Landing Research Facility, 250 feet high and 400 feet long, started testing equipment in 1965

 The Langley facility focused on applied research, not theoretical science:2

 The National Advisory Committee for Aeronautics built advanced wind tunnels and test equipment that measured new approaches to designing aircraft and missiles.
-The Variable Density Tunnel built in the 1920's used small models, but higher than atmospheric pressure in its airstream to approximate actual conditions.
+The Variable Density Tunnel built in the 1920's was the first pressurized wind tunnel in the world.
+It used small models in an airstream with higher-than-atmospheric pressure to approximate actual conditions.
 The Full-Scale Tunnel dedicated on May 27, 1931 was the largest such facility in the world at the time - 434 feet in length, 222 feet in width and 97 feet in height.

 The large wind tunnel allowed testing of aerodynamic effects of aircraft geometry at actual scale of aircraft and spacecraft, including new aircraft designs such as the delta wing and the Space Shuttle.
 The tunnel was upgraded in 1977 and 1984.
 When decommissioned in 1995, the facility was transferred to Old Dominion University (ODU) for engineering research.
 The almost 80-year old building was finally demolished in 2010.3